whitches/CMSI2021-Final-Project/README.md

-# CMSI2021-Final-Project
+# Serene Sudoku

-A Sudoku app that lets players save their total completed sudokus through firebase.
-Code is based on work from [Sitian Liu from Medium](https://medium.com/@sitianliu_57680/building-a-sudoku-game-in-react-ca663915712).
-To be deployed.
+A Sudoku app that calls the dosuku API and generates a board.
+Authentication is required before generation, and a refresh button lets the player roll until they find a sudoku they like.
+Built with Vite, React, and Firebase.